zacharycohn/acqstack-journeymap/_pages/external-clients/drafting.md

 title: Solicitation Drafting
 ---

-### How long does this process usually take?
-A few days to a week or two to create the documents.
-A few weeks to a few months depending on client reviews.

 ### What happens in this stage?
 This is where the magic happens: drafting of the solicitation documents!
 Typically the TTS CO will take point on writing these, but they'll be aided by the tech lead and the product lead.